uchicago-cs/cmsc22000/website/content/labs/lab6.md

         dist: trusty
         compiler: gcc

-Remove the top-level `os`, `dist`, and `compiler` options from your `.travis.yml` file, and replace it with the above `jobs` option.
+Remove the top-level `os`, `dist`, `compiler`, and `arch` options from your `.travis.yml` file, and replace it with the above `jobs` option.
 Commit and push the file; once the build completes, you should see it has three jobs.

 As it turns out, the job that ran on Ubuntu 14.04 will fail.
 You do not need to fix it, but it's worth noting why it failed: the version of GCC shipped with that version of Ubuntu does not use, by default, the C99 version of the C standard (which later versions of GCC do use by default).
 To get the code to build on Ubuntu 14.04, we would have to explicitly pass the `-std=c99` option to GCC to make sure it compiles the code using the C99 version of the C standard.